zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

   * Hint file lacks the address records for ns1.
   * Correct ns2 in the hintfile.

+NB!
+This scenario is not possible to implement since the current Zonemaster implementation for parsing hints file (Zonemaster::Engine::Util::parse_hints()) requires all an address record for every name server name (NS RDATA).

 [Consistency05]:                                                  ../../tests/Consistency-TP/consistency05.md
 [RCODE Name]:                                                     https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-6